-NOTE 2: The DN-AAA does not know whether a UE is connected via 5G ProSe UE-to-Network Relay or connected directly to the network.
+NOTE 3: The DN-AAA does not know whether a UE is connected via 5G ProSe UE-to-Network Relay or connected directly to the network.

-Editor's note: Whether forwarding EAP message via UE-to-Network Relay meets security requirements is FFS.
+NOTE 4: The solution assumes that the used EAP method provides the necessary security (e.g., for user id privacy protection).

 6.13.2.2 Secondary Authentication before PC5 link setup